 Let’s say you want to enhance your existing computer component without investing money in a new one.
 Is that possible?
 Of course, it is!
 The process is called overclocking.

 Overclocking allows you to increase the frequency of a computer component above its factory settings.
-That can be your CPU, RAM, motherboard, graphics card, or any other component which has a clock.
+That can be your CPU, RAM, motherboard, graphics card, or any other component that has a clock.

 Although it sounds amazing that you can speed up a component, some problems may appear.
 One of them is overheating.